MarquisOgre/digiswap-document/help/troubleshooting.md

 {% tab title="Reason" %}
 To stop this happening again, **don’t sell your SYRUP.** You still need it to unstake from the “Stake DIGIS Earn DIGIS” pool.

 This error has happened because you have sold or transferred SYRUP tokens.
-SYRUP is minted in a 1:1 ratio to DIGIS when you stake in the DIGIS-DIGIS Syrup Pool.
+SYRUP is minted in a 1:1 ratio to DIGIS when you stake in the DIGIS-DIGIS Sweet Pool.
 SYRUP must be burned at a 1:1 ratio to DIGIS when calling leaveStaking (unstaking your DIGIS from the pool), so if you don't have enough, you can't unstake from the pool.

 {% embed url="https://dashboard.tenderly.co/tx/binance/0x754e18ceea82acac256b49c2b7a81260f7f86dd5e56ee2e3cc1b6ac864c29a8e" %}